Apinedas/printf/README.md

 ### Format of the Argument String
 - in progress...

-### Flag Characters

-- in progress....

 ## Conversion Specifiers
 The conversion specifier introduced by the character `%` is a character that specifies the type of conversion to be applied.

 The `_printf` function supports the following conversion specifiers: